yfguo91/meshsmoothing/README.md

 optimization-based smoothing, python, in meshimp file;
 mesh smoothing based a nerual network, python, in meshimp file.

 some examples from paper "123456", in example file.

+need third lib: open mesh and open volumemesh.